imagino50/Data-Stream-Clustering/README.md

-# Data stream 'Density Clustering' on real time
+# Data stream 'Density-based Clustering' on real time

 ![alt text](https://github.com/imagino50/ParticlesProject/blob/master/public/image.png   "Home page")

 ## Project purpose
-Detect 'density clusters' according to these 3 conditions :
+Detect 'density-based clustering' according to these 3 conditions :
 - Each 'event' intensity decreases while its radius increases over time.
 - Each 'event' with a weak intensity are filtered
 - To emphase the 'density clustering', 'events' accumulate theirs intensities when they are closes enough .